 - By reusing, the zero-waste movement encourages you to switch from disposable items, like plastic razors, to durable and lasting alternatives, such as metal or bamboo safety razors.
 It also asks you to choose items that can be used repeatedly or repurposed for something new.

 - Repairing is then an essential component to adopting the zero-waste mindset.
 Being able to repair your clothes by bringing them to your local dressmaker, or repairing your bike, phone, or lamp would naturally help you reduce your consumption.

 Imagine the possibility of being able to repair almost anything you own when it finally breaks.
-We’d all be able to step closer to a more sustainable, circular economy.
+We’d all be able to take a step closer to a more sustainable, circular economy.
 It just makes sense, right?